 The Imperial system, or TIS for short, is a d12-based tabletop RPG system.
 It aims to facilitate games with collaborative, co-created lore and history, built from a limited description of the world.
 It's also designed to explore the concept of challenge in games, where death isn't permanent.
 When faced with challenges, solving the puzzle of how to achieve the objective is more important than whether or not your character survives, since they'll never stay dead.
 However, everyone else in the world isn't so lucky.

 As such, players should feel free to describe friends they know who can help with challenges faced, to fill out the details of a treaty between two peoples which can aid them in a situation, or describe how their personal history influences the story.
 When death isn't the ultimate obstacle, everything else becomes more important.

-With regards to the style of play, The Imperial System favours open-ended, exploratory campaigns, with players being given near limitless creative freedom.
-We create this through three main features:
+TIS favours open-ended, exploratory campaigns, with players being given significant creative freedom.
+This is created through three features:

-- The ability to re-roll any failed roll (at the cost of the GM building up points to kill any roll in future),
+- The ability to re-roll any failed roll (at the cost of the GM building up points to change a future roll),

-- A system of magic which encourages flexibility in the use of magical abilities, and
+- A system of magic which encourages players to be more creative with a small number of abilities, and